Nasdanika/nasdanika.github.io/model/practices/generic/readme.md

 Such chat can be made context-aware, chatting with the Operations will return result relevant to operations.

 The above diagram is very simple, a large organization may have many layers, thousands of applications, millions of lines of code.
 A model for such an organization would take some time to build, but it can be built incrementally - department by department, application by application.
+The value of building such a model will grow exponentially as more and more elements are added due to the [network effect](https://en.wikipedia.org/wiki/Network_effect).

 While the resulting model might be "large", ... define large.
 Experiments show that a model element in a model like the above takes ~ 500 bytes of RAM.